av1-community-contributors/codec-wiki/docs/introduction/terminology.md

 ## Bitstream
 A *bitstream* or *bit stream* is a media file, the kind that is played in a media player.
 It consists of a [container](#container) wrapping multiple [elementary streams](#elementary-stream)

+## Lossy / Lossless
+*Lossy* encoding throws out some of the detail to achieve a smaller size.
+Often, this is an acceptable trade-off, but if you need a perfect recreation of the data, you need *lossless* encoding.

 ## Elementary stream
 An elementary stream is an audio, video, or subtitle track.
 Basically, it's the compressed data you want to [mux](#muxing) into the container.